gemini-testing/html-reporter/README.md

 `html-reporter` or, as we also call it, Testplane UI — is an open-source project that can be used to view test results or interact with tools like [Testplane](https://testplane.io), [Playwright](https://playwright.dev/) or [Jest](https://jestjs.io/).

-## Demo

-One link is worth a thousand words, so [here it is](https://storage.yandexcloud.net/testplane-ui-demo/v10.16.3/new-ui.html#/suites/Test%20results%20appearance%20Test%20with%20error%20should%20look%20as%20expected%20chrome) — see all the features for yourself.

 ## Features

 #### Run and debug your tests